uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 3. Explore what makes good code comments.
 4. Explore the usage and limitations of LLMs when applied to coding techniques & technologies commonly used in web applications.
 5. Explore the usage and limitations of LLMs when applied to:
-    1. Helping you understand code
+    1. Helping to understand code with unfamiliar concepts
+    2. Helping to understand code that is poorly structured
     2. Refactoring code
     3. Writing tests